-Water Damage from Fire Sprinklers
+Water Damage From Fire Sprinklers

 You may have concerns over how much water damage may occur from your fire sprinkler system in the event of a fire.
 Unfortunately, most people have only seen sprinklers in action in movies or on television.
 This has led to preconceived and distorted ideas that sprinklers discharge massive amounts of water and can be easily activated.
 When considering the amount of water damage caused by fire sprinklers, you need to consider the facts that these devices save lives and help minimize fire damage.